KaniuBillows/seasearch-docs/manual/api/vector_search.md

 {"name": "jack3", "vec": [10.2, 12.41, 9.5, 22.2]}
 ```

-!!! warning
-  The _bulk API strictly requires that each line adheres to the format—data must not span multiple lines.
-  Please refer to the ES bulk documentation for further details.
-For modifications and deletions, you can also use the bulk API.
-  When a document is deleted, its corresponding vector data will be removed as well.

 ### Searching Vectors

 You can search the system for the top N similar vectors and return the corresponding document information.